acoullandreau/nyc_taxi_trips/readme.rst

 This function (render_all_frames) takes care of:

-- querying the database, using prepare_sql_query and make_sql_query, that returns the result of the query
 - rendering each frame, using render_frame, that returns an image object, after calculating the position and rendering the points on a copy of the base map
 - appending each frame to a list of all frames, that will be used to build the animation (by the render_animation_query_output function).